BruceSuperProgramer/expo-module-examples/README.md

 # expo-module-examples

-Example of how to write and use native components and function in RN
+Example of how to write and use native components and functions in RN